Thinkwise/docs/docs/sf/process_flows.md

 ### Enable and disable prefilters

-With this process action the prefilters on a specific subject can be enabled and disabled.
+With this process action, the prefilters on a specific subject can be enabled and disabled.
 This process action will replace the status of all prefilters on the subjects by the statuses that are indicated by the input parameters of the process action.

 | Input parameters |                                                                                                                                                   |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------- |